-3.19 Covid-19 has presented the greatest challenge the health service has faced.
+3.14 Covid-19 has presented the greatest challenge the health service has faced.
 As NHS Grampian recovers, remobilises and renews as part of the North East system, there has been reflection on how best to move forward to demonstrate learning and improvement from Covid-19 as an imperative.
 During the pandemic the effectiveness, efficiencies and better outcomes that can be achieved when we work together as public sector have been demonstrated, with partners and communities rather than as individual entities.
 To deliver further on this whole system, integrated approach, there is a desire to transition from an organisational leadership and management model to a system leadership and management approach.
 On an interim basis, as the model is developed, the Chief Officer continues to provide a leadership role for Dr Gray's Hospital alongside the responsibilities already carried, thus expanding the portfolio to encompass all Moray health and care services.

-3.20 The senior management team membership for health and social care in Moray has been revised to incorporate community and acute leaders, and is functioning with an integrated approach and a responsibility for the success of the whole Moray health and care system.
-The response to pressures and a potential increase in demand from covid will be a response from Moray health and care across acute and community, with an integrated approach to balancing care across the system.
+- 3.15 The senior management team membership for health and social care in Moray has been revised to incorporate community and acute leaders, and is functioning with an integrated approach and a responsibility for the success of the whole Moray health and care system.
+The response to pressures and the increase in demand from covid has brought a response from Moray health and care across acute and community, with an integrated approach to how we manage risk and balance care across the system. - 3.16 The review of MIJB governance framework was due to be presented to this meeting, however given the potential significant implications for governance arising from decisions around the Portfolio in relation to the delegation of Children and Families and Justice Social Work which is due to be considered by Moray Council on 6 April.
+Associated changes to organisational structures remain unknown at present.
+With the potential associated organisational structure changes, there are too many unknowns to present for consideration at this time.
+The existing framework will continue to be used for assurance in the meantime and work will be undertaken to present a full update in September 2022.